 The Investor's Guide to Penny Tech Stocks

 If you invest in stocks, it’s smart to consider adding some small-cap companies to your portfolio.
-These smaller companies can often bring great returns that beat the overall market, and can often be had for relatively cheap.
+These smaller companies can often bring great returns that beat the overall market and can often be bought for relatively cheap.
 These small-cap stocks come with risk due to their volatility.

 If you really want to get adventurous, you can also explore investing in penny stocks, which generally trade for less than $5 per share.
 The markets are especially filled with penny stocks from the technology sector, many of which could rise quickly in value if a company’s product takes off.

 Let’s be clear about one thing up front: Penny tech stocks shouldn’t interest the average investor.
 They are risky, speculative, and unnecessary for most people to have in their portfolio.
 Most financial advisors will suggest that a typical investor stay away from penny stocks of any kind, but if you have high risk tolerance and some patience, you could make a lot of money by investing in them.

 Penny tech stocks have a number of things in common.
 First, they generally don’t trade on the major stock market exchanges such as the NASDAQ or New York Stock Exchange.
 Many are available on an “over the counter” bulletin board, or a stock quotation market known as Pink Sheets.
 This means that they are not regulated as much as other stocks and the information is harder to come by.